The Monarch on Fall Migration

 As they start their migration in late summer/early fall, you may be lucky to see more Monarchs buzzing around your NatureHood.
 One filmmaker in Toronto was lucky enough to see a number of Monarchs on their journey and captured a video to show our winged friends!

 Aside from the fall migration – you will also see the Monarch coming back to Canada in early June.
 What better way to celebrate their return than to help this species!
-Over the last 20 years, the Monarch Butterfly population has seen a drop of 80%!
-In Canada, the Monarch is listed as special concern under the Species at Risk Act (SARA).
+Over the last 20 years, the Monarch Butterfly population has seen a drop of over 80% due to habitat degradation, climate change, herbicides/insecticides, and invasive plant species.
+In Canada, the Monarch is listed as a special concern under the Species at Risk Act (SARA).

-Along with protecting milkweeds, Nature Canada also worked with the Monarch Teacher Network of Canada to showcase the life cycle of the Monarch and display what teachers are doing to help protect this species.
+In 2015, Nature Canada worked with the Monarch Teacher Network of Canada to showcase the life cycle of the Monarch and display what teachers are doing to help protect this species.